Please enable JS

 Annotation

-A hybrid car battery does not just disappear when it stops holding charge.
+hybrid car battery does not just disappear when it stops holding charge.
 In the UK, it should move through a clear chain of safe removal, controlled storage, compliant transport, treatment, and recycling.
-If your car uses a NiMH battery, it helps to know what happens next, what documents you should see, and what questions to ask - whether you are a driver, a garage, or a fleet manager.
+If your car uses a NiMH battery, it helps to know what happens next, what documents you should see, and what questions to ask, whether you are a driver, a garage, or a fleet manager.

 About Blancomet